Local uniformization

-In algebraic geometry, local uniformization is a weak form of resolution of singularities, stating roughly that a variety can be desingularized near any valuation, or in other words that the Zariski–Riemann space of the variety is in some sense nonsingular.
-Local uniformization was introduced by Zariski (1939, 1940), who separated out the problem of resolving the singularities of a variety into the problem of local uniformization and the problem of combining the local uniformizations into a global desingularization.
+In algebraic geometry, local uniformization is a weak form of resolution of singularities, stating that a variety can be desingularized near any valuation, or in other words that the Zariski–Riemann space of the array is in some sense non-singular.
+Local uniformization was introduced by Zariski (1939, 1940), who separated the problem of resolving the singularities of a variety into the problem of local uniformization and the problem of combining the local uniformizations into a global desingularization.

 Local uniformization of a variety at a valuation of its function field means finding a projective model of the variety such that the center of the valuation is non-singular.
-This is weaker than resolution of singularities: if there is a resolution of singularities then this is a model such that the center of every valuation is non-singular.
+It is weaker than resolution of singularities: if there is a resolution of singularities then this is a model such that the center of every valuation is non-singular.
 Zariski (1944b) proved that if one can show local uniformization of a variety then one can find a finite number of models such that every valuation has a non-singular center on at least one of these models.
-To complete a proof of resolution of singularities it is then sufficient to show that one can combine these finite models into a single model, but this seems rather hard.
+To complete a proof of resolution of singularities, it is then sufficient to show that one can combine these finite models into a single model, but this seems rather hard.

 (Local uniformization at a valuation does not directly imply resolution at the center of the valuation: roughly speaking; it only implies resolution in a sort of "wedge" near this point, and it seems hard to combine the resolutions of different wedges into a resolution at a point.)